EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.5.40 =

+* Processing checkout token enhacened.
+For some stores this will increase productivity.
+* New approach for storing taxes in the order implemented.
+In case when order contains only taxes, they will be stored in the order with relevant tax class.
+* Minor changes to the delivery address handling implemented.
+In some stores Delivery Sate/Province data not properly handled during checkout process.

 = 1.5.35 =